mariyakulikova/inception/inception/README.md

 Each service runs in its own Docker container and communicates with others through a dedicated Docker network.
 All services are built from custom Dockerfiles (no pre-built images are used).

+### Virtual Machines vs Docker

+**Virtual Machines**
+- Include a full guest operating system
+- Require more system resources
+- Have slower startup times

+**Docker**
+- Shares the host OS kernel
+- Is lightweight and fast
+- Allows services to be isolated at the process level

+Docker was chosen because it provides efficient resource usage, fast startup, and better suitability for a multi-service architecture.

+### Secrets vs Environment Variables

+**Environment Variables**
+- Are visible through container inspection
+- Can be accidentally exposed in logs or debug output

+**Docker Secrets**
+- Are stored securely by Docker
+- Are mounted as read-only files
+- Are not exposed through container metadata

+For this project, Docker secrets are used to store all sensitive data such as database and WordPress passwords.

+### Docker Network vs Host Network

+**Host Network**
+- Containers share the host network stack
+- Reduces isolation
+- Increases security risks

+**Docker Network**
+- Provides an isolated internal network
+- Allows containers to communicate using service names
+- Improves security and separation of concerns

+A dedicated Docker bridge network is used to isolate the services from the host network and from external access.

+### Docker Volumes vs Bind Mounts

+**Bind Mounts**
+- Depend on specific host filesystem paths
+- Are less portable
+- Can cause permission issues

+**Docker Volumes**
+- Are managed by Docker
+- Are portable and persistent
+- Are safer for storing application data

+Docker volumes are used to persist MariaDB and WordPress data while keeping the infrastructure portable and reproducible.

 ---

 ## Project Overview